 Headscratchers: A Muppet Family Christmas

 - The Sesame Street gang, once settled in the house, decide to practice their Christmas pageant, a presentation of Twas The Night Before Christmas.
 Considering that the show takes place on Christmas Eve, it's unclear when they're planning to hold the actual performance.
+It's specifically said that "it's time to rehearse our Sesame Street pageant!"
+When is the show?

 - As cute as it was, the home movie with the Muppet Babies raises so many questions.
 Where's Nanny?
 Where's Skeeter?
 What about all of the media in which Kermit and the gang grow up separately and meet each other as adults?
 That's like a really huge Continuity Snarl.